The times, they are a-changing!

 - Vendor selection and evaluation

-- Procuring the most cost-effective solutions
+- Prioritizing cost-effective solutions

 - Liaising with vendors, establishing timelines, and managing contracts